Come as you are.

 -

-Children and youth are welcome to attend any worship service with their family.
-Many children and youth prefer to take part in our Sunday morning programs, which are offered during the school year (Sept – May/June).
+Children are welcome to attend any worship service with their family.
+Many children (infant through grade 5) prefer to take part in our Sunday morning programs, including a short children’s sermon followed by age-appropriate activities about God’s love led by background-checked volunteers.